-The use of lasers, cone beams and imaging machines like CAD/CAM have been used by dentists for a few years now.
+The use of lasers, cone beams, and imaging machines like CAD/CAM has been used by dentists for a few years now.
 While the use of this imaging technology to taking impressions of teeth isn’t new, its use has continued to grow in 2020.

 2020 saw more dentists (like us) utilize online marketing and invest more into managing their online reviews as a way to attract and maintain patients and by differing themselves from other dental offices.

 3D printing has traditionally been used in dental labs to create orthodontic devices for patients.
-In the last few years, especially in 2020, 3D printing technology can has been utilized to build oral devises for implantology, prosthetics, general dentistry and sleep apnea.
+In the last few years, especially in 2020, 3D printing technology can have been utilized to build oral devices for implantology, prosthetics, general dentistry, and sleep apnea.
 As 3D printers become more commonplace, expect to see even more 3D printing dental applications in the near future.

 The higher costs of advanced dental technology and the high, steady demand for dentists have made group practices grow in popularity in 2020.
-Instead of one dentist owning and running his or her own practice, a small group of dentists work together in the same office, splitting the costs and profits.
-This option is becoming increasingly popular among recently graduated dental students who are looking for immediate employment and older, soon-to retire dentists who may desire to work part-time hours.
+Instead of one dentist owning and running his or her own practice, a small group of dentists works together in the same office, splitting the costs and profits.
+This option is becoming increasingly popular among recently graduated dental students who are looking for immediate employment and older, soon-to-retire dentists who may desire to work part-time hours.